tyj144/noisystudent-lite/README.md

 # noisystudent-lite
 NoisyStudent Lite.
 Final project for CSCI 2952-C.

-Plan:
+## TODOs
+Figure out why it trains well with a batch size of 16 but not 8 Abstract out dependencies between CUB200.py and pseudolabel.py Figure out how to mix image sets
+- Train on the mixed imaged set
+- Or, train separately on labeled and pseudolabeled set Add input noise per paper
+Add model noise per paper
+Train student (or teacher too) as a larger model (like ResNet-512)

+## Extra time:
+Implement soft pseudo-labeling
+Baseline: train on both labeled sets together with a bigger model as a baseline

-Train the small hymenoptera model on CCV or GCP as a test run.
+DONE Train the small hymenoptera model on CCV or GCP as a test run.
-Then, move the training of CUB onto it.
+DONE Then, move the training of CUB onto it.
 Evaluate it on the test set and save it.
 Make sure we can use it as a "teacher" model.

-TODO:
-1. Find a way to split train/val in CUB
+DONE 1.
+Find a way to split train/val in CUB
-2. Find a way to store pseudo labels
+DONE 2.
+Find a way to store pseudo labels
-3. Train on GCP
+DONE 3.
+Train on CCV

+Brainstorming from earlier
 --------------------------------------------------------
 1. Train the initial ResNet-50 or DenseNet-121 on CUB 200 2010 (smaller) set with labels.
 2. Use this model to pseudo-label the larger CUB 200 2011 set.